Zirconium Dental Implants – General Overview

 If required [either prior to or simultaneously with implant placement] to render the bone site[s] of a suitable size for implant placement

 The relatively simple surgical procedure for insertion of the implants.

 The 2-6 month period required for the implant to ‘knit’ into the bone.

-When the gum is flapped back to expose and allow fit of a connector to the implant[s] and is the first stage in the construction and connection of crowns, bridges or dentures.
+When the gum, if necessary, is flapped back to expose and allow fit of a connector to the implant[s] which also and is the first stage in the construction and connection of crowns, bridges or dentures.

 As the bone around the implant as been ‘unstressed’ for quite some time, it will have become ‘weaker’ and will require gentle stimulation to ‘bring it up to strength’.